timmyraynor/ansible-ambari-config-module/README.md

 Ambari service control module controls the Ambari Services start or stop (installed in Ambari Service language).

 Please refer to the `ambari_cluster_sample.yml` file for a better reference.

+### ambari_component_extend module
+Ambari component extend module currently serve a basic concept of extending **Existing Services**. e.g. Add a new Data Node for HDFS.

+Please be aware, since this is targeting existing service:

+- it would **NOT** create a non-existing service
+- it would **NOT** add a host to the cluster, it would assume the host does exist already (*open for improvement*)
+- it would **NOT** enable the component once it is installed into the host, instead, you should use the *ambari_service_control* module to do that

 ### Testing
 This module have a minimum test using `nosetests`.
 To run the test, you will need to run like: